arnovaill/ssc_exploration/README.md

 ```

 ## Configuration
 Before any experiment, the field of view must be set corresponding to the field of view of the SSC model.
-In the installation folder of UnrealEngine change the field of view in /UnrealEngine/Engine/Binaries/Linux/unrealcv.ini to 50.9678.
+In the installation folder of UnrealEngine change the field of view in /UnrealEngine/Engine/Binaries/Linux/unrealcv.ini to **50.9678**.
+The starting height of the drone must be changed before use, it is currently hard-coded in the ssc.py file.

 ## Run an Experiment